 We consider these concerns as indicative of our reputability as a breeder—the safety of our puppies, dogs, and family will always be placed above a potential sale.

 I know I have said on my site in other posts that it is important to visit your breeder and see where the puppies are being raised.
 I still believe this to be true and still allow families of the current litter to come visit their puppy starting around five weeks old.
 Luckily, modern technology has a good solution for this modern problem.
-Videos and our Puppy Cam!
 Although we aren’t able to allow the general public to visit, we do provide a significant number of videos that show where and how our puppies are raised.
 If you search YouTube for PupsByTaylor you should find almost 150 videos from our daily snapchat stories.
 You will see and learn more about our program from these videos than you would from ten visits to our house.
-When we have puppies here I also have the Puppy Cam going 24/7 for you to watch and see puppies grow (if we have no puppies you were receive a message saying we are missing in action).
+When we have puppies here I also constantly share on Instagram stories for people to watch and see puppies grow.

-We encourage you to view these videos and give us a call to discuss any questions you may have.
-We also encourage you to check out our reviews on Facebook, as well as frequent posts on our Facebook page from very happy, satisfied families that have our puppies.
+I encourage you to view these videos and check out our reviews on Google, Facebook, as well as frequent posts on our Facebook page from very happy, satisfied families that have our puppies.
 If you just LOVE doodles and can’t get enough (I can totally relate) there is also a doodle meetup group that meets once a month in Seattle and they have over 1,500 members.
 They meet at a public park which would give you the opportunity to see the dogs play, maybe give them some pets and talk to owners.
+There are also doodle meetups at Dogwood in Seattle and I think they also hold those monthly.

 We appreciate your understanding of our commitment to the safety of our puppies, dogs, and family.